jschirrmacher/netvis/README.md

 `npm install`.
 WebStorm, my favourite IDE, has a file watcher, which calls babel every time I make changes to one of the .js files, so it is very convenient and I recommend that very much.

+## Change log

+### V1.1
+- Moved command buttons out of the classes to make them more easily stylable, thus requiring you to define them explicitly in your svg (see chapter 'Command buttons'.
+- Click on nodes doesn't open and close them any more, instead, a menu is shown with buttons to show or hide the connections.
+- New functions `Network.openNode()` and `Network.closeNode`.

 ## History